Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

   2. php dependancies installation: `composer install`
   3. nodejs tooling installation: `npm install`
   4. assets generation: `npm run dev`
-  5. db init: `php bin/console doctrine:database:create` & `doctrine:schema:create`
+  5. db init: `php bin/console doctrine:database:create` & `doctrine:schema:create` & `doctrine:migrations:migrate`
 * Run your application:
   1. Change to the project directory
   2. Execute the `npm run dev-server-hot` command to start the asset server that will build your assets and your manifest.json and serve the assets with hot module replacment when you do a modification on a vuejs file